 - Good For: LLCs and Sole Proprietors with a unique tax ID number who want to separate personal finances from business finances,

 - Pros: Higher spending and withdrawal limits, plus tools for business finance and accounting.

 - Cons: Higher balance requirements, higher fees, stricter fees on excess transactions and cash deposits

 Learn More: Best Business Checking Accounts of 2023

 - Good For: Seniors, people in retirement

 - Pros: Low or waived monthly fees, free checks, and money orders.

 - Cons: Age restrictions, plus they are becoming increasingly uncommon.

 Premium Checking Accounts:

-- Good For: Customers making regular large deposits, individuals with high net-worth.
+- Good For: Customers making regular large deposits, and individuals with high net worth.